日本語 English

 Corporate Auditor System and the Status of Audits

-As being independent from the Board of Directors, corporate auditors have conducted audits on such matters as the directors’ performance of duties, internal corporate control, business performance, and financial status through such means pursuant to law and ordinance as requesting reports on MCI’s businesses, exercising its authority in the election and dismissal of accounting auditors, and investigating the status of operations and assets.
-Precisely, the full-time corporate auditors attend not only the meetings of the Board of Directors but important meetings of MCI such as Management Committee, have regular meetings with the president and others to exchange opinions and officially receive and check the final-decision documents of executive directors and records of important meetings.
-Furthermore, the three outside corporate auditors periodically exchange opinions with the president and others, and auditor audits are attended by three outside corporate auditors, as necessary, who make statements based on their extensive experience and broad knowledge.
+As being independent from the Board of Directors, corporate auditors have conducted audits on such matters as the members of the board’s performance of duties, internal corporate control, business performance, and financial status through such means pursuant to law and ordinance as requesting reports on MCI’s businesses, exercising its authority in the election and dismissal of accounting auditors, and investigating the status of operations and assets.
+Specifically, the fulltime corporate auditors attend not only the meetings of the Board of Directors but important meetings of MCI such as Management Committee, in addition to have regular meetings with the president and others to exchange opinions.
+They also officially receive and check the final-decision documents of executive directors and records of important meetings and hear reports and explanations from each division.
+In addition, the corporate auditor audits are attended by three outside corporate auditors, as necessary, who make statements based on their extensive experience and broad knowledge.
 Outside Corporate Auditor SHINBO Katsuyoshi has been widely experienced as an attorney for many years and has extensive knowledge and insights on compliance and risk management.

 - initiatives to achieve VISION 2030